imchlorine/PTVTimetable/README.md

     - Bus: eg. `Caulfield Railway Station/Sir John Monash Dr`

-    - V/Line: eg.  `Flinders Street Railway Station` Must contain "Railway" if your route type is `0` for train.
+    - V/Line: eg.  `Flinders Street Railway Station` Must contain "Railway" if your route type is `3` for V/Line.

     - Go PTV App or website to find stop name.
 Make sure use the full name of the stop to get the most accurate result.